dalejn/cleanBib/README.md

 ### Benchmark

-For the top 5 neuroscience journals (Nature Neuroscience, Neuron, Brain, Journal of Neuroscience, and Neuroimage), the expected gender proportions in reference lists as reported by [Dworkin et al.](https://www.biorxiv.org/content/10.1101/2020.01.03.894378v1.full.pdf) are 58.4% for man/man, 9.4% for man-woman, 25.5% for woman-man, and 6.7% for woman-woman.
+For the top 5 neuroscience journals (Nature Neuroscience, Neuron, Brain, Journal of Neuroscience, and Neuroimage), the expected gender proportions in reference lists as reported by [Dworkin et al.](https://www.biorxiv.org/content/10.1101/2020.01.03.894378v1.full.pdf) are 58.4% for man/man, 9.4% for man/woman, 25.5% for woman/man, and 6.7% for woman/woman.
 Expected proportions were calculated by randomly sampling papers from 28,505 articles in the 5 journals, estimating gender breakdowns using probabilistic name classification tools, and regressing for relevant article variables like publication date, journal, number of authors, review article or not, and first-/last-author seniority.
 See [Dworkin et al.](https://www.biorxiv.org/content/10.1101/2020.01.03.894378v1.full.pdf) for more details.

 # Instructions